Last updated on June 3rd, 2018 at 03:42 pm

 - Mounting Bracket: This really does depend on what you choose to do with your heater.
 Allowing you to mount the heater on your ceiling, you will save floor space and takes the heater out of sight.
 This is perfect if you are not planning on moving your heater.

-Now that you know what to look for in a water heater, we have put together the top 5 garage heaters for you to consider when solving your warming concerns.
+Now that you know what to look for in a garage heater, we have put together the top garage heaters for you to consider when solving your warming concerns.

 Garage Heater Reviews